 Gene “Geno” Boyd lives in Idaho County, Idaho, U.S.A..
-He is a new homesteader with a lot to learn.
+He is an aspiring artist, a writer, and he is a new homesteader who has a lot to learn.
 And, as will be seen below, there is another aspect of his life, which he has been learning for a long time already, and which he believes will turn out to be a blessing for many.

 After spending time with Geno you would probably not know him to hold any particular political or spiritual beliefs, as he tends to keep such things close to the vest.
 He does nonetheless, believe there is a great calling on his life: in fact, it is too great for him alone, and he must share it with many.

 In the year 1997, with the difficult biblical subject of “Great tribulation” weighing heavy on my heart, I undertook a lengthy prayer-walk that covered countless miles in multiple states over a significant period of time.
 I would not stop until getting some direction or answer to my prayers.

 It came one day as Divine inspiration, with the Spirit of the Lord speaking clearly into my life, saying, “I am for your renewal and strengthening: equip for emergency or flight, and prepare all those I give to you.”

 Foresight that is not put to good use is a sad waste.
 Apocalyptic foresight is no exception.
 It was not given us for the sake of continuous bible studies or academic debates.
 We have it to prepare and equip ourselves for trouble, and we have it to prepare and equip others, as much as—if not more than—we can prepare and equip ourselves.